bimafahimna/Coral-Health-Identification-Model/README.md

 This is due to Coral Health Chart which limit the types and colors of coral that can be monitored.

 ## Dataset
-### Collected from various source in the internet and taken by myself in Indonesia water.
+Collected from various source in the internet and taken by myself in Indonesia water.

-Dataset in this repository is not uploaded due to the large size of dataset